rspeer/langcodes/README.md

   - A language tag that uses the same variant twice, like 'de-1901-1901', is invalid
   - A language tag with two extlangs, like 'sgn-ase-bfi', is invalid

+- Updated dependencies so they are compatible with Python 3.10.

 ## Version 3.1 (February 2021)